Champagne Krug: Cellars

 All Krug Champagnes are bottled during a single session, thirty weeks after the harvest.
 Once bottled, they are kept in the House's cellars in Reims.
 Krug characterizes this final stage of its winemaking process by very extended aging on the lees.
 Indeed, Krug's main champagne, Krug Grande Cuvée stays in the cellars for at least six years, Krug Rosé for five years, and Krug Vintage, Krug Clos du Mesnil and Krug Clos d'Ambonnay for at least ten years.

 Vineyards

 The House owns 30% of the vineyards that produce its wines – a relatively high percentage in Champagne-making – with 20 hectares of vines in Ambonnay, Aÿ, Le Mesnil and Trépail.
 It obtains the rest of its grapes from long-term contract growers for a total of 250 plots selected from the 270,000 listed in France's Champagne region.
 Seventy to one hundred winegrowers currently work with Krug, providing 65% to 70% of the company's grapes.
-Additionally, because Krug preserves the individual character of each wine, winegrowers are able to taste each of the wines selected from their plots and follow their evolution over time in the event that their wines are selected as Krug reserve wines.
+Additionally, because Krug preserves the individual character of each wine, vinegrowers are able to taste each of the wines selected from their plots and follow their evolution over time in the event that their wines are selected as Krug reserve wines.